 Firefighter assigned to California blaze dies of illness

-A firefighter has died of an illness while assigned to one of California's largest wildfires, authorities said Sunday, marking the first death in a season that has seen blazes destroyed thousands of buildings and forced entire towns to flee.
+A firefighter has died of an illness while assigned to one of California's largest wildfires, authorities said Sunday, marking the first death in a season that has seen blazes destroy thousands of buildings and force entire towns to flee.

 Edwin Zuniga with the California Department of Forestry and Fire Protection said he couldn't provide other details on the death.